Please have a read of our frequently asked questions below. Alternatively, contact us if you require further information:

 Unlike other screens which produce multiple hits (sometimes even hundreds) that then need investigating, the specificity of the Retrogenix screen only returns one or a few hits that are specific and reproducible.

-A full report presenting and interpreting the results of the screens is provided at the end of the study.
+A full report presenting and interpreting the results of the screens is provided at the end of a standard study.
 On request, members of the Retrogenix team can also present and discuss the results via a web meeting.

-We run a confirmation screen in-house to ensure that the results are specific and reproducible before presenting all the data and discussing the results with the client.
-Further target validation work can be undertaken by Retrogenix Scientists as a follow up study but this is separate from the plasma membrane protein screen using Retrogenix cell microarray technology.
-For example, Retrogenix can validate the findings using a follow-on FACS-based study.
+We run a confirmation screen in-house as standard to ensure that the results are specific and reproducible before presenting all the data and discussing the results with the client.
+Further target validation work can be undertaken by Retrogenix Scientists as a follow up study; for example, Retrogenix can validate the findings using a FACS-based approach.

-Projects typically take around 8 weeks from when we receive materials through to delivering the results and data package.
-A single molecule screen using a routine detection system can take as little as 6 weeks.
+Full projects typically take around 6-8 weeks from when we receive materials through to delivering the results and data package.
+Some high throughput lead selection projects are suitable for our ‘cut-down’ service which takes as little as 3 weeks.
 Longer lead times (for example 12 weeks) may be required for some studies including projects where a new detection method is being used as this will need to be optimised with the Retrogenix technology.

-This depends on the number and type of molecules to be screened and the detection system required.
+This depends on the number and type of molecules to be screened, the detection system and the screening format.
 Please get in touch with a member of our team to discuss your project.

 Larger screens allow us to organise our lab resources more efficiently so there is a cost reduction for multiple molecules that are run in simultaneously.

-Savings can also be made by arranging an allocation of molecules to be screened at intervals over a fixed period of time, for example, screening forty molecules split over four batches in a 12 month period.
-This has benefits for groups that are continually discovering new molecules for screening as they can be sent in smaller batches when they are ready.
+Savings can also be made by arranging an allocation of molecules to be screened over a fixed period of time, for example, a commitment to screen twenty molecules over a 12 month period.
+This has benefits for groups that are continually discovering or evaluating new molecules as they can be sent for screening when they are ready.
+In addition, guaranteed resource will be applied to these projects.

 An analysis by one of our pharmaceutical clients estimated that in-house methods required around 10x the investment of a Retrogenix screen to produce the same number of successful results.